weird but not too weird #2

 Do your conversations resemble dialogues or are they more like a monologue?

 In my classes, sometimes we get all our crazies out, and we develop a really cool environment in which to do that.
-We build trust over time and stay within a fairly specific structure (eg. 3 hour class, specific exercises, I facilitate).
+We build trust over time and stay within a fairly specific structure that keeps it safe (eg. 3 hour class, specific exercises, I facilitate).

 Often there comes the question of, "but out in the "real world"people don't want to play with me?"
 Or someone gets on stage and tries something super whacky that's completely disconnected from the audience.